Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Note that regarding reproduction, chimps can mate all year round.
 However, chimpanzee mating depends on food sources.
 Much mating takes place when there’s abundant food.

-The gestation period of chimpanzees is 8 months, relatively similar to that of humans.
+The gestation period of Chimpanzees in Kibale Forest is 8 months, relatively similar to that of humans.
 In most cases, they give birth to one baby at a time.
 Their baby can weigh about 4 pounds (1.8kg).

 Chimp babies are born helpless and have to survive by their mothers just like human babies.